 Python is a great language for doing data analysis, primarily because of the fantastic ecosystem of data-centric Python packages.
 Pandas is one of those packages and makes importing and analyzing data much easier.

-describe() is used to view some basic statistical details like percentile, mean, std etc. of a data frame or a series of numeric values.
-When this method is applied to a series of string, it returns a different output which is shown in the examples below.
+Pandas describe() is used to view some basic statistical details like percentile, mean, std, etc. of a data frame or a series of numeric values.
+When this method is applied to a series of strings, it returns a different output which is shown in the examples below.

 Syntax: DataFrame.describe(percentiles=None, include=None, exclude=None)

 - percentile: list like data type of numbers between 0-1 to return the respective percentile

 - include: List of data types to be included while describing dataframe.
 Default is None

 - exclude: List of data types to be Excluded while describing dataframe.
 Default is None

 To download the data set used in the following example, click here.
 In the following examples, the data frame used contains data from some NBA players.
 Let’s have a look at the data by importing it.

 Name Team Number Position Age Height Weight College Salary

 0 Avery Bradley Boston Celtics 0.0 PG 25.0 6-2 180.0 Texas 7730337.0